gregfenton/evolveu-superheroes/README.md

 # Working with this Codebase

+## Get the code

+1. Start a command shell (CMD, PowerShell, Terminal, etc.)
+1. Make a directory for your work: `mkdir my_work`
+1. `cd my_work`
+1. Clone the repo: `git clone https://github.com/gregfenton/evolveu-superheroes.git`
+1. `cd evolveu-superheroes`
+1. Start VS Code for this project: `code .`
+1. Now start the Express server and the React client (see next sections)

 ## Starting the Express server

-In a command shell (CMD, PowerShell, Terminal, etc.) run the commands:
+In a command shell run the commands:
 1. `cd server`
 1. `npm install`
 1. `npm run start`